Mystical, Powerful, Insatiable

 Only one person could sooth the agony – a Russian Orthodox cleric and mystic named Grigory Efimovich Rasputin.
 Rasputin’s healing skills contributed to a central event of modern history: the collapse in 1917 of the 300-year-old Romanov dynasty, and the rise several months later of the Soviet state.

-Historians have struggled to establish facts about Rasputin’s youth.
+Historians have struggled to establish facts about Rasputin’s life.
 Early published information about his first years came from his political enemies or people with second-hand knowledge; this data has endured in various books; so he is often described as nothing more than a phony wretch – evil, fake, mad, a “self-styled” monk.
 The apotheosis of this view came with the 1997 animated movie “Anastasia.”

 This view is false.